Tuesday, January 7

-Learn more about OLLI's courses, lectures, and social programming and hear directly from the faculty about the courses and workshops they will be teaching.
+Learn more about OLLI's courses, lectures, and social programming and hear directly from many faculty about the courses and workshops they will be teaching.

 Doors open at 9:30 a.m., program begins at 10:00 a.m.
 No need to RSVP!